sirisian/ecmascript-types/decoratorreplacement.md

 ```

 A serializer wants numbers unquoted and strings quoted.
 It sees `Name` and
-`Celsius` — two identifiers, indistinguishable.
+`Celsius` â€” two identifiers, indistinguishable.

 **How could a macro learn the resolved type?** Two ways, and both fail:

 - **Ask the checker mid-expansion.** Resolving `Celsius` needs the module's type
-  environment, which is not complete until expansion finishes — a macro can emit
+  environment, which is not complete until expansion finishes â€” a macro can emit
-  `type` declarations. **This is §7.2's circularity again, in the type
+  `type` declarations. **This is Â§7.2's circularity again, in the type
   namespace**, and it fails for the same reason: the thing being asked depends
   on the thing asking.
 - **Expand, check, re-expand with types.** The macro runs TWICE: it emits
   something provisional, the checker resolves `Celsius`, and the macro runs again
   knowing `temp` is a `float64`.
-A fixpoint over the type system — the second
+A fixpoint over the type system â€” the second
   expansion can declare types that change what the first check computed, so it is
-  not clear the loop terminates or that its answer is unique. §7.6(b) ruled this
+  not clear the loop terminates or that its answer is unique. Â§7.6(b) ruled this
   out and Rust rejected it for the same reason.

-**Deferral is not a third answer to that question — it discards the question.**
+**Deferral is not a third answer to that question â€” it discards the question.**
 The macro never learns the type, because it never branches on one.
 It emits code
 whose meaning a LATER stage resolves, and runs exactly once.